1. ELIGIBILITY

 2.2.
 What should I know about the Language Training Programme enrolment procedures?

-9. Priority is given to students who are already in the Language Training Programme.
+- Priority is given to students who are already in the Language Training Programme.
 Priority will be then given to the students who were on the waiting list from the previous term and to those who took a pause within two terms, followed by the applicants who took a placement test and finally the applicants who enrolled after the registration deadline.
+Applicants who wish to repeat a successfully completed course or did not complete the course for two consecutive terms do not receive priority.

 Enrolment procedure: